Adding Modules

 You can see that the print statement got executed, as we said, a module when imported is executed like just another python program.
 The solution to this problem is to add an if block.

-Now we can see that the output is the way we want it.
-The __name__ is the variable which stores the way the file was executed, if we run it like python3 file.py then __name__ stores the value 'main', otherwise, it stores how it was invoked, in this case, it was invoked as "import tasks", thus __name__ stores the value tasks.
+stores the value 'main', otherwise, it stores how it was invoked, in this case, it was invoked as "import tasks", thus __name__

 This example of course was basic, but when we write test cases for the functions of that module, they need to be inside this if block, so that we don't accidentally run the entire suite of test cases whenever we import the package.

-To check the value of __name__, add
+To check the value of __name__

-At the bottom of tasks.py NOT in the if block, if you add it to the if block then it won't be executed unless the file was executed.
+NOT in the if block, if you add it to the if block then it won't be executed unless the file was executed.

 Last updated